neilwrobinson/nrobinson.ca/content/books.md

 ### Technology

+#### General
 * Click Here to Kill Everybody by Schneier, Bruce

+#### Java
 * Core Java Volume I - Fundamentals Eleventh Edition by Horstmann, Cay S.
 * Core Java Volume II - Fundamentals Eleventh Edition by Horstmann, Cay S.

+#### Ruby
+* Agile Web Development with Rails 7 by Ruby, Sam with Thomas, Dave
 * Design Patterns in Ruby by Olsen, Russ
 * Eloquent Ruby by Olsen, Russ
+* Metaprogramming, 2nd Edition by Perrotta, Paolo
+* Ruby on Rails Background Jobs with Sidekiq, by Copeland, David Bryant
+* Sustainable Web Development with Ruby on Rails by Copeland, David Bryant

 ### Work

 * Getting Things Done: The Art of Stress-Free Productivity by Allen, David

 ### Writing
+* The Chicago Guide to Grammar, Usage, and Punctuation by Garner, Bryan A.
 * Dreyer's English by Dreyer, Benjamin
 * On Writing Well by Zinsser, William
 * Several Short Sentences About Writing by Klinkenborg, Verlyn